1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• An urgent, sudden need to have a bowel movement
+• Intense urgency to bowel movement

-• A feeling of incomplete evacuation (tenesmus)
+• Latent sensation of incomplete evacuation (tenesmus)

 Causes